smart-data-lake/smart-data-lake/docs/reference/commandLine.md

 ## Pods with Podman
 When interacting between multiple containers, e.g. SDL container and a metastore container, pods are utilized to manage the container and especially the network.
 A set of containers is launched using podman-compose and a `docker-compose.yaml`.
 Podman-compose < 1.0.0 creates the pods automatically.
 This seems to be broken in later versions.
 That is why we suggest to install podman-compose 0.1.11.

-Assuming an existing pod `mypod` running, another container can be started within this pod using the additional podman arguments `--pod mypod --hostname myhost --add-host myhost:127.0.0.1`.
+Assuming an existing pod `mypod` is running, another container can be started within this pod using the additional podman arguments `--pod mypod --hostname myhost --add-host myhost:127.0.0.1`.
 The hostname specification fixes an issue in resolving the own localhost.